 The governments of Misiones, San Luis and Tucumán run their own online gambling sites (MisionBet, Jugadón and Pálpitos24).
-Meanwhile Neuquén and Río Negro allow their land based casinos to run online casinos Magic and Del Río).
+Meanwhile Neuguén and Río Negro allow their land based casinos to run online casinos Magic and Del Río).
 Meanwhile, online gambling is limited in Entre Ríos as the province only allows online gambling via an online version of quiniela.
 In addition, almost all government sanctioned sites only offer online casino and not sports betting.
 The only exception is Pálpitos, in the province of Tucuman, which offers a wide variety of sports betting options from all over the world and allows betting on domestic football matches as well.

 Generally speaking, private operators trying to offer their services have not met with much success.
 For example, in Formosa, Formoapuesta went online in March 2006.
-Initially a joint venture between Argentine investors and UK-listed company BetonSports, Formoapuestas obtained the licence in the province of Formosa through a government agency called the
+Initially a joint venture between Argentine investors and UK-listed company BetonSports, Formoapuestas obtained the licence in the province of Formosa through a government agency called the Institute for Social Assistance in

-In Argentina online gaming has been permitted since 2006, but only on a provinceto-province basis and there is no national law in place that regulates online gaming.
-Nor is it likely that a nationwide policy will be enacted anytime soon.
-Instead, provinces will continue to decide on the future of online gambling in each jurisdiction.
-At present, seven Argentine provinces are looking at new regulations, while Chaco, Misiones, San Luis, Tucumán, Neuquén, Río Negro, Entre Ríos and the province of Buenos Aires currently allow online gaming organisation and running of the online betting websites Miljugadas.com, Miljugadas2.com and Miljugadas55.com.
+In 2018, in the province Buenos Aires, prosecutors secured a three-year prison sentence for the person responsible for the organisation and running of the online betting websites Miljugadas.com, Miljugadas2.com and Miljugadas55.com.
 In addition, the government of the province has obtained more than 130 court orders to block illegal sports betting sites.
 It has also achieved the blocking of credit cards, virtual wallets and bank accounts.